KaanAkkaya94/Group-Visa-Application-System/README.md

 - Adherence to Git best practices and practical contributions.
 - Successful implementation, deploymentand CI/CD pipeline.
 - Problem-solving skills and the ability to go beyond basic requirements.

+**Documentation:**
+- The System Requirements Specification (SRS) document provides a detailed description of the scope, goals, constraints and functional and non-functional requirements of the application.